 The Tiki beach bar is a casual bar and restaurant located on the water’s edge on the beautiful and very popular Rockley Beach on Barbados’ south coast.
 Learn more

 The Boatyard Barbados is more than a beach bar but truth be told it is perhaps the most fun spot on the island… whether it is a beach bar, a night club or a restaurant it is the place to be.
 Learn more about Boatyard Barbados

-Copacabana is an action pack beach bar and grill located on a white sandy beach a short distance south of Bridgetown.
-As they say, every hour is happy hour at this beach bar where the house DJ keeps you rocking to the island’s favorite jams.
+Copacabana is an action-pack beach bar and grill located on a white sandy beach a short distance south of Bridgetown.
+As they say, every hour is happy hour at this beach bar where the house DJ keeps you rocking to the island’s favourite jams.
 Learn more

 Mullins Beach Restaurant & Bar is set on a tranquil white sand beach on Barbados’ famous west coast… Its beach-side location allows guests to dine mere feet away from the most spectacular turquoise waters of the Caribbean Sea.
 Learn more about Mullins Beach Bar Barbados

 The Beach House is an ocean-front family-friendly restaurant and bar located at the centre of historic Holetown on Barbados’ popular west coast.
 This popular beachfront restaurant and bar are open from 11 am for coffee and drinks with an all-day menu served from noon.
 Learn more about the Beach House Barbados

 On the cosy Batts Rock beach, you find La Cabane Beach Bar and restaurant.
 This open-air beach bar is a wonderful addition to the dining experience on Barbados’ popular west coast.
 Visit La Cabane and enjoy the relaxed laid-back atmosphere that makes this beach a great place to hang out.
 Learn more La Cabane Beach Bar Barbados